-The City should permit mixed use development in the area of State Road 9A at J. Turner Butler Boulevard and Baymeadows Road, which provides an integrated and connected network of roads, multiple alternative travel paths and modes, readily available mass transit, and transportation demand strategies.
-Objective 1.3 By September 30, 1998 On April 14, 1998, the The City shall established a maintains the Transportation Management Area (TMA) within the geographic area depicted in Map T-1, the "9A/Butler/Baymeadows TMA".
-The TMA shall be was established through amendments to the Currency Management System and local development agreements with the affected landowners and is used to determine and account for traffic concurrency development impacts and maintain and monitor the TMA.
+Objective 1.3 The City maintains the Transportation Management Area (TMA) within the geographic area depicted in Map T-1, the "9A/Butler/Baymeadows TMA".
+The TMA established through amendments to the Currency Management System and local development agreements with the affected landowners and is used to determine and account for traffic concurrency development impacts and maintain and monitor the TMA.